 If you have been injured because you were involved with a bus wreck, you should promptly seek medical attention.
 As with car wrecks, some problems are immediately obvious while others may take a few days or longer to appear.

 Children riding in school buses have legal rights that need to be protected.
-If you or someone you care about has been involved in a bus accident, contact the Oklahoma and Arkansas bus accident lawyers at Carr & Carr Attorneys with offices in Tulsa, Oklahoma City and Springdale, Arkansas.
-If you live outside of Tulsa, Oklahoma City or Northwest Arkansas, our lawyers will travel to a place that is convenient for you.
+If you or someone you care about has been involved in a bus accident, please contact the Oklahoma bus accident lawyers at Carr & Carr.
+Our attorneys have offices in Tulsa and Oklahoma City, but we can also travel to meet you.